yagdev99/IntruderAlarm/README.md

  4. Click on Documentation

  5. Now replace "{event}" with the your even name in Step 5 of IFTTT Applet creation

+ 6. Now copy the key and paste it in the code